|Nesbitt School of Pharmacy Homepage|

 - Applications are reviewed by the School of Pharmacy; top applicants are invited for a personal interview.

-- Final admission into the program is based on a thorough evaluation of each student that focuses on high school rank, SAT (ACT) scores, and the results of the personal interview.
+- Final admission into the program is based on a thorough evaluation of each student that focuses on high school performance, SAT (or ACT) scores, and the results of the personal interview.

 - Interviewed applicants not selected for immediate admission are placed on a waiting list and are offered seats in the Guaranteed Seat Pre-Pharmacy Program as they become available.

 Enrollment is limited to 90 students.
-Students may only enter the program as freshmen graduating from high school.
-For interested parties who would not be entering directly from high school, call (570) 408-4280 to discuss career goals and requirements for admission to the professional (Pharm.D.) program.
+Students may only enter the program as freshmen upon graduation from high school.
+Interested parties who would not be entering directly from high school, should call (570) 408-4298 to discuss requirements for admission to the professional (Pharm.D.) program.

 Since applicants are admitted on a rolling basis, all seats may be awarded before the February 1 deadline.
 Therefore, applicants are encouraged to complete the application process as early as possible.